- What’s an Instagram Access Token?

 Follow this step-by-step tutorial to get your Instagram Access Token successfully.

 1 Step — Create a Facebook App

 On the Facebook for Developers page, click the My Apps menu item.

 You will be redirected to the next step.
 Click the “Create App” button.

-In the appeared pop-up window, select the last option – Something Else.
+In the appeared pop-up window, select the last option – None.

 Fill in the fields in the opened form and click the “Create app” button.